 Opasna joined ETC as a Marketing Communications Specialist in the London office in 2018.
 Prior to joining the company, she worked in a communications agency in her home town, Manchester.
-Having a case of the travel bug, she took out some time to explore the world before starting with ETC; a few of her favorite stops include Montenegro, Italy, and India!
+Having a case of the travel bug, she took out some time to explore the world before starting with ETC; a few of her favorite stops include Montenegro and Italy!
 If she’s not writing, reading or drawing, you will most likely find her dancing, playing some piano or trying out some sort of peculiar new activity (flying planes for example…).

 Luke started working in the Technical Services department at ETC’s U.S. headquarters in 1998.
 In 2003, he relocated to ETC Ltd. in London, where he worked as a field service engineer and salesperson across Europe, the Middle East, and Africa before returning to the U.S. in 2016.
 He now serves as ETC’s entertainment market manager.